 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Refinancing your auto loan can be a smart financial move.
+Drivers who refinanced in 2022 saved an average of $65 monthly, according to TransUnion.
 By replacing your existing auto loan with a new one, you can save on the total cost of your car, but this is only if you get a better rate and term.

 Since auto loan refinancing rates vary by lender, when searching for the best place to refinance your car loan, be sure to compare your current lender’s rates and terms to others.
 To find the best rates, look beyond banks and see what other lender types have to offer.